+- Tone:

-- Tone: - Contents:
+- Contents:

-Tones can be either the standard supervisory tone, as defined in TS 122 001 [2], or proprietary tones defined by the terminal manufacturer.
+- Tones can be either the standard supervisory tone, as defined in the appropriate technology specific standards, or proprietary tones defined by the terminal manufacturer.
 The code values for proprietary tones shall be supported by the terminal.
 If proprietary tones are not supported the terminal shall map these codings to tones that it can generate.
 The tones to be used are left as an implementation decision by the manufacturer;

+- Coding:

-- Coding: - Standard supervisory tones:
+- Standard supervisory tones:

-'01' Dial tone;
+- '01' Dial tone;

-'02' Called subscriber busy;
+- '02' Called subscriber busy;

-'03' Congestion;
+- '03' Congestion;

-'04' Radio path acknowledge;
+- '04' Radio path acknowledge;

-'05' Radio path not available/Call dropped;
+- '05' Radio path not available/Call dropped;

-'06' Error/Special information;
+- '06' Error/Special information;

-'07' Call waiting tone;
+- '07' Call waiting tone;

-'08' Ringing tone.
+- '08' Ringing tone.

-- Terminal proprietary tones: - '10' General beep; - '11' Positive acknowledgement tone; - '12' Negative acknowledgement or error tone; - '13' Ringing tone as selected by the user for incoming speech call; - '14' Alert tone as selected by the user for incoming SMS.
+- Terminal proprietary tones:

+- '10' General beep;

+- '11' Positive acknowledgement tone;

+- '12' Negative acknowledgement or error tone;

+- '13' Ringing tone as selected by the user for incoming speech call;

+- '14' Alert tone as selected by the user for incoming SMS.

+- All other values are reserved.